New Central vRA Cloud API Landing Page!

 Code Stream API

-The Code Stream API is inclusive of all Code Stream platform functionality, which is one of the 3 products within Cloud Automation Services.
+The Code Stream API is inclusive of all Code Stream platform functionality, which is one of the 3 products within vRealize Automation Cloud.
 Pipeline and Release Management is common theme when it comes to Code Stream.
 You’ll end up using this API when…

 - Querying pipeline status